marcvanderkamp/enlighten/README.md

 For the PyMOL plugin, see [here](https://github.com/marcvanderkamp/enlighten/blob/master/Pymol/README.md).

+(Protocols and plugin are currently being redeveloped - see: https://github.com/vanderkamp/enlighten2.)

 There are two tutorials the plugin (for beginners), that are used for tutorial workshops: [Tutorial 1](https://github.com/marcvanderkamp/enlighten/blob/master/tutorial/tutorial1.md) and [Tutorial 2](https://github.com/marcvanderkamp/enlighten/blob/master/tutorial2/tutorial2.md).

 To acknowledge the use of the Enlighten plugin and/or protocols, please refer to this website.